 “Never get so busy making a living that you forgot to make a life.” — Dolly Parton

-“It is a very good plan every now and then to go away and have a little relaxation … When you come back to the work your judgement will be surer, since to remain constantly at work will cause you to lose the power of judgement.” — Leonardo da Vinci
+“It is a very good plan every now and then to go away and have a little relaxation … When you come back to the work your judgment will be surer since to remain constantly at work will cause you to lose the power of judgment.” — Leonardo da Vinci

 “Those who cannot appreciate time have the most money problems.” — Benjamin Franklin